sag47/chewbotkah/README.md

 # What does it do?

+It crawls a frontend and attempts to run basic quality assurance tests

 Currently there are only two stages.

 1. Crawls a domain using a domain filter so it doesn't attempt to crawl the whole internet.
 It will grab every unique URL it can script.
 It will then run unit tests on the scraped `<a>` elements and check for links off-site.
 There is a variable for ignoring certain domains.
 2. With the list of unique URLs from the crawler visit each page and profile the page load.
 Report any resources which do not return a `200` HTTP status as well as which page it occurred.

 There will soon be a third stage.
 It will involve visiting each target URL on every page and just checking the HTTP status of the page load (even if the link is off site).
 It will only use the unique URL list from the crawler in stage 1 in which to visit pages.
 It will not attempt to scrape pages it visits but just get the HTTP return status code.

+## Suites

+These stages are organized into Suites.
+Currently there are only 3 suites planned.

 # Redistribution